A Nonfiction Book by O.G. Rose

 In the name goodness, justice, and truth, as opposed to humility, the doctrine of tolerance can reduce the categories of good, evil, justice, etc. to subjective preferences, hollowing out their authority.
 The society still uses these categories, usually and ironically in the interest of the State and/or doctrine of tolerance that hollows out these categories.
 Conyers noted this irony, writing that ‘when moral issues strike as urgent, or when they regard our intimate life of the home, when they flare up before us as something dangerous and imminent, then we likely fall back on classical language about what is right or wrong.’¹ We don’t seem able to escape these classical categories, even if we think we have and resist imposing a moral order upon others.
-Perhaps this is because ‘a society, any society, is a moral order.’² In his book Evangelism, James Hunter wrote:
+Perhaps this is because ‘a society, any society, is a moral order.’² In his book Evangelism, Dr. James Hunter wrote:

 ‘[A society] is comprised of a complex structure of social definition, or norms.
 These norms have, at root, a metaphysical character: they define reality — what is real and what is illusory or fictional.
 They also define what is right and wrong, correct and incorrect, appropriate and inappropriate, and good and evil in society.
 Very simply, they define the proper way people should think, behave, and relate to others in everyday life.’³

 Where there is a society, there will be a moral order: it cannot exist without one.
 Hence, to live in a society is to live in the midst of a moral order, and no matter how much we may think we transcend classical categories of truth and goodness, for good and for bad, we never escape.
 Not realizing this, it is likely we will be inaccurate when we appeal to ethics.